apache/calcite/site/_docs/model.md

 in the class.

-If `methodName` is not specified, Calcite looks for a method called "eval", and if found, creates a a table macro or scalar function.
+If `methodName` is not specified, Calcite looks for a method called "eval", and if found, creates a table macro or scalar function.
 It also looks for methods "init", "add", "merge", "result", and if found, creates an aggregate function.